Bellmawr, New Jersey: Education

-Bell Oaks Upper Elementary School with 484 students in grades 5–8.
+Bell Oaks Upper Elementary School with 454 students in grades 5–8.

 For ninth through twelfth grades, public-school students attend Triton Regional High School in neighboring Runnemede, one of three high schools that are part of the Black Horse Pike Regional School District.
 The other communities in the district are Gloucester Township and Runnemede.
-As of the 2019–2020 school year, the high school had an enrollment of 1,154 students and 91.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.6:1.
-The two other schools in the district are Highland Regional High School and Timber Creek Regional High School, which serve students from Gloucester Township, based on their address.
+As of the 2023–24 school year, the high school had an enrollment of 1,114 students and 100.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.1:1.The two other schools in the district are Highland Regional High School and Timber Creek Regional High School, which serve students from Gloucester Township, based on their address.
 The district is governed by a nine-member board of education that oversees the operation of the district; seats on the board are allocated to the constituent municipalities based on population, with one seat allocated to Bellmawr.

-Students from Bellmawr, and from all of Camden County, are eligible to attend the Camden County Technical Schools, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at Gloucester Township Technical High School in the Sicklerville section of Gloucester Township or Pennsauken Technical High School in Pennsauken Township.
+Students from Bellmawr, and from all of Camden County, are eligible to attend the Camden County Technical Schools, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at Gloucester Township Technical High School in the Sicklerville section of Gloucester Township or Pennsauken Technical High School in Pennsauken.
 Students are accepted based on district admission standards and costs of attendance and transportation are covered by the home district of each student.

 Our Lady of the Sacred Heart Regional School in Barrington was formed in September 2008 through a merger of Bellmawr's Annunciation Regional School and Barrington's St. Francis de Sales Regional School.
 With an enrollment of about 150 students, the Roman Catholic Diocese of Camden announced in June 2009 that the newly combined school would be closed.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 45.98 mi of roadways, of which 34.87 mi were maintained by the municipality, 5.62 mi by Camden County, 4.57 mi by the New Jersey Department of Transportation and 0.92 mi by the New Jersey Turnpike Authority.

 The New Jersey Turnpike is the most prominent highway passing through Bellmawr.
 It crosses the southern part of the borough, and part of interchange 3 is located within Bellmawr.
 Both the interchange and the toll gate (which features six lanes at the gate) runs along the border with Runnemede.
-Bellmawr also hosts the interchange between the "North-South Freeway" (Route 42 / Interstate 76) and Interstate 295.
-Additional significant roads that pass through Bellmawr include Route 168 and a very small portion of U.S. Route 130.
-The only major county road that passes through Bellmawr is County Route 551 Spur in the western part of the borough.
+Bellmawr also hosts the interchange between the "North-South Freeway" (Route 42 / I-76) and I-295.
+Additional significant roads that pass through Bellmawr include Route 168 and a very small portion of US 130.
+The only major county road that passes through Bellmawr is CR 551 Spur in the western part of the borough.